 • NLS certification is also an asset.

-Huntsville, ON P1H 1P5
+Huntsville, On, P1H 1P5.

-e-mail: jessica.smith@huntsville.ca
+E-mail: kaitlin.timmons@huntsville.ca

 We appreciate all applications, however, only those candidates invited for an interview will be acknowledged.
 Personal information contained in your resume is collected under the authority of the Municipal Freedom of Information and Protection of Privacy Act and will be used strictly for employment assessment purposes.
 The Corporation of the Town of Huntsville is an equal opportunity employer who is committed to diversity in the workplace.